snarlferb/u/unicode.md

   Modern encodings like UTF-8 and UTF-16 are ways to represent these Unicode code points using a sequence of bytes.

-  Canonical names or formal designations for character encodings, are often defined by organizations like IANA (Internet Assigned Numbers Authority); MIME (Multipurpose Internet Mail Extension) on the other hand is also for standardizing names, but specifically in the context of internet communication protocols - as well as for referring to character encodings.
+  Canonical names or formal designations for character encodings are often defined by organizations like IANA (Internet Assigned Numbers Authority); MIME (Multipurpose Internet Mail Extension) on the other hand is also for standardizing names, but specifically in the context of internet communication protocols - as well as for referring to character encodings.
 MIME itself doesn't create its own character encoding, as it acts